 - Identify the time horizon for each financial goal.
-Do you want to buy a house in the next six months or five years?
+Do you want to buy a house in the next 6 months or 5 years?
 Do you want to retire next year or in 30 years?

 - Invest the money for your short-term targets.
-For goals like buying a car or a house in the next few months to two years, put the cash in less risky investments like a savings account, certificates of deposit or money market account.
+For goals like buying a car or a house in the next few months to 2 years, put the cash in less risky investments like a savings account, certificates of deposit or money market account.
 That money will grow marginally, but won’t be subject to huge losses.
-The Federal Deposit Insurance Corp. insures deposits up to $250,000 until the end of 2013.
+The Federal Deposit Insurance Corp. insures deposits up to $250,000.

 - Invest your long-term money.
 For far-off goals like retirement or paying for college tuition, think stock market.
-The key is to keep up with the rate of inflation, and that’s the best way to do it, Ritter says.
+The key is to keep up with the rate of inflation, and that’s the best way to do it.

-- “Draw a line in the sand for when to get in and get out,” says Phil Cook, a Certified Financial Planner and president of Mogul Wealth Management Inc. in Manhattan Beach, Calif.
-"That way, you don’t have to sweat it out.”
+- “Draw a line in the sand for when to get in and get out,” says Phil Cook, a Certified Financial Planner professional at Cook and Associates in Manhattan Beach, California.
+“That way, you don’t have to sweat it out.”
 Cook recommends making these decisions as soon as you invest the money, not as you ride the roller coaster of volatility.

 - Set triggers for buying.
 Market downturns present opportunities to buy investments that may have been too expensive before.
 Establish those limits in advance and follow through.